explosion/spacy-loggers/README.md

 By default, the tracking API writes data into files in a local `./mlruns` directory.

-`spacy.MLflowLogger.v1` and below automatically call the default console logger.
+`spacy.MLflowLogger.v1` and below automatically call the [default console logger](https://spacy.io/api/top-level#ConsoleLogger).
 However, starting with `spacy.MLflowLogger.v2`, console logging must be activated through the use of the [ChainLogger](#chainlogger).
+This allows the user to configure the console logger's parameters according to their preferences.

 **Note** that by default, the full (interpolated) [training config](https://spacy.io/usage/training#config) is sent over to